Can CBD Help With Social Anxiety?

 This is more prevalent for women (as is anxiety by the way).

-We've gone through the research on histamine release and anxiety here but that fact that an antihistamine can actually be prescribed and effect for social anxiety disorder is indicative:
+We've gone through the research on histamine release and anxiety here but that fact that an antihistamine can actually be prescribed and effect for social anxiety disorder are indicative:

 CBD is a potent anti-histamine in its own rights and that conveys other benefits as you find in our CBD and histamine article.